aceat64/website/content/guides/mkdocs-material-insider-github-pages-action.md

 ---
-description: Guide to deploy a static site using Material for MkDocs Insiders on GitHub Pages using Poetry and GitHub Actions
+description: Guide to deploy a static site using Material for MkDocs Insiders on GitHub Pages using uv and GitHub Actions
 hide:
     - toc
 ---